feylostt/elegy-fabric/README.md

-# Fabric Example Mod
+# Inspirations

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+**Inspirations** is a Minecraft mod that adds a more magical aspect to the game, including wands, spells, potion effects, and more!

+Explore the world to uncover the magic forgotten!